takuya-motoshima/pdf2thumbnail/README.md

     ```

     #### Parameters
-    - {string} pdfPath Path of the PDF file.
+    - {string} pdfPathOrDataUrl The path to the PDF file, DataURL.

     #### Return value
     {Promise&lt;number&gt;} Total number of pages in the PDF document.